 When I say “let your team members fail”, this really means “give your team members a chance to succeed”.

-If you constantly interfere in their process, you are negatively impacting the outcome, and you might just have yourself to blame.
+If you constantly interfere in their work, you are negatively impacting the outcome, and you might just have yourself to blame.

-When you question the ability of your team to deliver, there is usually a reason for it.
+When you question the ability of your team to deliver, there is usually a reason.
 It may be that you believe your team don’t have the skills to do the work.

 Perhaps you believe they aren’t motivated and aren’t going “over and above” for you.
 Maybe they dislike their job, and it shows in their performance.

 Fortunately for you, many of these trust issues are able to be solved.
 If you don’t think your team members have the skills, then coach, mentor and develop your team.
 Perhaps you think they aren’t motivated.
-So look for ways to motivate your team.
+Start looking for ways to motivate your team.

-You can get the eBook to help you with Difficult Conversations here.
+Struggle with difficult conversations?
+You can get the Difficult Conversations eBook here.

 At the end of the day, it comes down to a simple truth: